-- Must be located 10 feet from any permanent structure.
+- Generators must be located 10 feet from any permanent structure.

-- Must be located 20 feet from any tent or temporary membrane or air inflated structure.
+- Generators must be located 20 feet from any tent or temporary membrane or air inflated structure.

-- Must not be located on any sidewalk or within 10 feet of a building exit or egress path unless otherwise approved.
+- Generators must not be located on any sidewalk or within 10 feet of a building exit or egress path unless otherwise approved.

-- Locations of all generators must be indicated on any site plans.
+- The locations of all generators must be indicated on site plans.

-- Generators less than 10 gallons may be refueled during normal hours provided refueling is 25 feet from the public.
+- Generators less than 10 gallons may be refueled during normal hours, provided fueling is 25 feet from the public.

 - Generators over 10 gallons must be refueled when the public is not present.